ahmdtaha/tf_retrieval_baseline/README.md

 ### TODO
 * [TODO] bash script for train, embed and then eval
 * [TODO] Evaluate space embedding during training.
+* [TODO] After supporting TF 2.0 (eager execution), It become easier to support more losses -- Maybe add Margin loss.

 ### Misc Notes
 * I noticed that some methods depend heavily on training parameters like the optimizer and number of iterations.
 For example, the semi-hard negative performance drops significantly on CUB-dataset if Adam optimizer is used instead of Momentum!
 The number of iterations seems also matter for this small dataset.
-* The Tensorflow 2.0 implementation uses more memory if when disabling the eager execution.
+* The Tensorflow 2.0 implementation uses more memory even when disabling the eager execution.
 I tested the code with a smaller batch size -- ten classes and five samples per class.
 After training for 10K iterations, the performance achieved is NMI=0.54, R@1=42.64, R@4=66.52.

+## Release History

+* 0.0.1
+    * CHANGE: Jan 8, 2020.
+Update code to support Tensorflow 2.0
+    * CHANGE: Dec 31, 2019.
+Update code to support Tensorflow 1.14
+    * First Commit: May 24, 2019.
+Code tested on Tensorflow 1.8